Home Alone 2: Lost in New York: Soundtrack

+On the film's tenth anniversary, Varèse Sarabande released a two-disc special edition soundtrack entitled Home Alone 2: Lost in New York – The Deluxe Edition.
+The soundtrack contains John Williams's cues found on the previous releases as well as additional compositions that were left out from the final film.
+This release is also known for resolving a mastering error that caused the music to be inaccurately pitched.

 Release

 Marketing

 Numerous video games based on Home Alone 2 were released by THQ for such systems as the Sega Genesis, the Nintendo Entertainment System, the Super Nintendo Entertainment System, Game Boy and personal computers, mostly in late 1992.
 A separate hand-held game was released by Tiger Electronics.
 Numerous board games were also released, some based around play cards, while another was a close emulation of the classic Mouse Trap.

 The Talkboy cassette recorder was produced as a tie-in for the movie by Tiger Electronics based on specifications provided by John Hughes and the movie studio, and sold particularly well after the film was released on home video.
-Additional promotional partners included American Airlines through which the McCallisters make their trip via the airline's two Boeing 767-200s, the Coca-Cola Company, Jack in the Box, Hardee's, and Roy Rogers Restaurants.
+Additional promotional partners included American Airlines through which the McCallisters make their trip via the airline's two Boeing 767s, the Coca-Cola Company, Jack in the Box, Hardee's, and Roy Rogers Restaurants.

 Home media

 The film was first released by Fox Video on VHS and LaserDisc on July 27, 1993.
-It was later released on DVD on October 5, 1999 as a basic package.
-The film was released on Blu-ray on October 6, 2009 with no special features, and was released alongside Home Alone in a collection pack on October 5, 2010.
+It was later released on DVD on October 5, 1999, as a basic package.
+The film was released on Blu-ray on October 6, 2009, with no special features, and was released alongside Home Alone in a collection pack on October 5, 2010.
 The film was reissued again on DVD and Blu-ray on October 6, 2015, alongside all five Home Alone franchise films, titled Home Alone: 25th Anniversary Ultimate Collector's Christmas Edition.